The six warmest holiday destinations in Spain for winter sun in 2025

 The six warmest holiday destinations in Spain for winter sun

-You can still enjoy 20C weather on the Iberian peninsula in winter
+Britain might be chilly, but you can still enjoy balmy weather on the Iberian peninsula

 Spain, a summer magnet for millions, is often overlooked as a prime winter holiday destination.

-Note: This piece was first published in November 2024 and has been revised and updated